zacmks/Hackintosh-Aero-15X/README.md

 ## How to use this repository:

-### For *Clover* users

-`/Clover/` folder has all the necessary files for each version of Hackintosh (e.g. 10.13.6 - High Sierra, 10.14.6 - Mojave, etc..).
-Then, inside each folder:
-- EFI/CLOVER: All necessary Clover files (with kexts, configs, patches, etc.)

 ### For *OpenCore* users

 `/OpenCore/` has a general config for OpenCore.
 Consider the current supported macOS version of this repository
 - EFI/OC: All necessary OpenCore files (with kexts, configs, patches, etc.)
 - EFI/Boot: Has other necessary boot files

+### [Deprecated] For *Clover* users

+`/Clover/` folder has all the necessary files for each version of Hackintosh (e.g. 10.13.6 - High Sierra, 10.14.6 - Mojave, etc..).
+Then, inside each folder:
+- EFI/CLOVER: All necessary Clover files (with kexts, configs, patches, etc.)

 ## Working